ilguzin/ng-backendless/README.md

 # ng-backendless

 Fully featured, extensible and flexible Angular (4+) module for application backendless development.
+The functionality is based on injecting (via [HttpInterceptor](https://angular.io/api/common/http/HttpInterceptor)) of a list of fake backend API mappings that will be used by HttpClient implicitly when you run http calls in your application.

 ## How to use